Gordy Soltau: Football career

-25 years old at the time of the 1950 draft, Soltau was a third-round pick by the Green Bay Packers, but he was traded to the Cleveland Browns for Joe Spencer.
+25 years old at the time of the 1950 draft, Soltau was a third-round pick (30th overall) by the Green Bay Packers, but he was traded to the Cleveland Browns for Joe Spencer.
 He was then asked if he wanted to be traded to the San Francisco 49ers to play, which he accepted.
 As per the time, Soltau was used as both receiver and kicker during his career.
 He caught fourteen passes for 170 yards with one touchdown in his rookie season of 1950 while making 26-of-28 extra points and making four of eight field goals.
 He made the Pro Bowl the following year with more production given, as he caught a career high 59 passes for 826 yards for seven touchdowns, although he was just 6 of 18 on field goals.
 He scored 26 points in a victory over the Rams that year, which was the 49er single game scoring record that stood for 39 years until broken by Jerry Rice.
 He caught 55 passes for 774 yards with seven touchdowns in his third year for another Pro Bowl year to go with an All-Pro selection, which saw him catch 10 passes for 190 yards against the Giants.
 He had his best season as a kicker on extra points in 1953, kicking 48 of 49 extra points (both career and league highs) while having a career best field goal percentage of 66.7 in 10 made kicks of 15 attempts.
 He was the first player with 6+ touchdowns and 10+ field goals made in the same season.
 He had his final Pro Bowl year with 43 catches for 620 yards and six touchdowns.

 The 1954 season saw him catch 22 passes for 316 yards with two touchdowns.
 He caught 56 combined passes in his next four seasons for two touchdowns while having his moments kicking that ranged from making all 33 extra points in 1957 to going 3-of-12 in field goals in 1955 and closing his career with eight field goals made in 21 attempts.
 He made the postseason once during the 1957 season, as the Niners were tied with the Detroit Lions for the right to play for the Championship Game.
 He was successful on all three extra points and two field goals as the Niners jumped to a 27-7 lead in the third quarter.
 However, the Niners gave up 24 unanswered points to lose 31-27.
 In his career, he had 249 receptions for 3,487 yards and 25 touchdowns while being successful on 70 field goals and 284 extra points.
 He was one of three players in NFL history to score 25 touchdowns and make 70 field goals in their career.